cityofaustin/techstack/.github/ISSUE_TEMPLATE/content_debt.md

 ---
 name: Content debt documentation
-about: Use this template documenting content debt
+about: Use this template when documenting content debt

 ---
 **What type of content debt is it?
 Check if content debt is lack of:**